 - Baking soda paste

-When you are thinking about swimming in fresh water, avoid wading in places where you know swimmers who experienced a swimmer’s itch.
+When you think about swimming in freshwater, avoid wading in places where you know swimmers who experienced a swimmer’s itch.

 How to Prevent a Chlorine Rash and Swimmer’s Itch

 Here are some of the effective ways on how to avoid a chlorine rash:

 Apply petroleum jelly on your skin before diving into the pool.
 This can provide better protection on your skin and the water.

 Take a break from swimming or pool cleaning for some time and allow your skin to heal.
 Repeated exposure, while you have the rash or itch, can only make matters worse.